Gareth Jones (journalist): Japan and China

 Banned from the Soviet Union, Jones turned his attention to the Far East and in late 1934 he left Britain on a "Round-the-World Fact-Finding Tour".
 He spent about six weeks in Japan, interviewing important generals and politicians, and he eventually reached Beijing.
-From here he traveled to Inner Mongolia in newly Japanese-occupied Manchukuo in the company of a German journalist, Herbert Müller.
-Detained by Japanese forces, the pair were told that there were three routes back to the Chinese town of Kalgan, only one of which was safe.
+From there, he travelled to Inner Mongolia where he secured an interview with Inner Mongolian independence leader Demchugdongrub (Prince De).
+He continued his journey to Dolonor close to the border of Japanese-occupied Manchukuo in the company of a German journalist, Herbert Müller.
+Detained by Japanese forces there, the pair were told that there were three routes back to the Chinese town of Kalgan, only one of which was safe.

-Kidnapping and murder
+Kidnapping and death

-Jones and Müller were subsequently captured by bandits who demanded a ransom of 200 Mauser firearms and 100,000 Chinese dollars (according to The Times, equivalent to about £8,000).
+Jones and Müller were captured en route by bandits who demanded a ransom of 200 Mauser firearms and 100,000 Chinese dollars (according to The Times, equivalent to about £8,000).
 Müller was released after two days to arrange for the ransom to be paid.
 On 1 August, Jones's father received a telegram: "Well treated.
 Expect release soon."
-On 5 August, The Times reported that the kidnappers had moved Jones to an area 10 mi southeast of Kuyuan and were now asking for 10,000 Chinese dollars (about £800), and two days later that he had again been moved, this time to Jehol.
-On 8 August the news came that the first group of kidnappers had handed him over to a second group, and the ransom had increased to 100,000 Chinese dollars again.
+On 5 August, The Times reported that the kidnappers had moved Jones to an area 10 mi southeast of Kuyuan and were now asking for 10,000 Chinese dollars (about £800), and two days later he had again been moved, this time to Jehol.
+On 8 August, the news came that the first group of kidnappers had handed him over to a second group, and the ransom had increased to 100,000 Chinese dollars again.
 The Chinese and Japanese governments both made an effort to contact the kidnappers.

 On 17 August 1935, The Times reported that the Chinese authorities had found Jones's body the previous day with three bullet wounds.
 The authorities believed that he had been killed on 12 August, the day before his 30th birthday.
-There was a suspicion that his murder had been engineered by the Soviet NKVD, as revenge for the embarrassment he had caused the Soviet regime.
+There is a suspicion among some that his murder had been engineered by the Soviet NKVD, as revenge for the embarrassment he had caused the Soviet regime.
+Others, such as his official biographer Margaret Siriol Colley, point to Japanese involvement.
 Lloyd George is reported to have said: